-The key concepts presented by PPDM revolve around how there have been tensions for data mining ever since the early conceptions of producing the best possible data out of the nearly overwhelming information available at that time, while still being able to maintain an individual person's privacy.
-Hence, the very foundation of PPDM lies in this idea where it seeks to balance at the literal core two goals, which are usually opposing with respect to each other- utility of data for efficient and beneficial analysis and need for privacy protection [1].
+The key concepts presented by PPDM lie around how there have been tensions for data mining ever since the early conceptions of producing the best possible data out of the nearly overwhelming information available at that time, while still being able to maintain an individual person's privacy.
+Hence, the very foundation of PPDM lies in this idea where it seeks to balance at the literally core two goals, which are usually opposing with respect to each other- utility of data for efficient and beneficial analysis and need for the privacy protection.

-One of the essential intuitions to be developed here is the balancing analogy of utility and privacy within the available data.
-Most of the data mining techniques will try to uncover patterns and reveal the trends or even insights into the large dataset.
+One of the essential intuitions to be developed here is the balancing analogy of utility and privacy within the supposed available data.
+Most of the data mining techniques will try to uncover dwellings and reveal the trends or even insights into the large dataset.
 This, as a rule, requires very minute details of personal information.
 The higher the number of details of the data, the better insights one can draw.
-The major dilemma here lies in the fact that exposing sensitive data to analysis bears a greater potential for violating privacy.
-For instance, in predicting the occurrence of diseases with the help of patient data in the medical field becomes truly beneficial, while at the same time, one may also breach the confidentiality of the patients regarding their respective medical history with regard to making predictions.
-Hence, PPDM techniques should manage the balance by preserving data utility as much as possible, but keeping exposure risk as little as possible [4].
+The major dilemma here lies in the fact that exposing sensitive data to analysis bears a greater potential for violating the privacy.
+For instance, in predicting the occurrence of diseases with the help of patient data in medical field becomes truly beneficial, while at the same time one may also breach the confidentiality of the patients regarding their respective medical history with regard to making predictions.
+Hence, PPDM techniques should manage the balance by preserving data utility as much as possible, but keeping exposure risk as little as possible.

-Another important concept of PPDM refers to what PPDM actually stands for: private-preserving data mining.
+Another important concept of PPDM refers to what actually PPDM stands for-private-preserving datamining.
 This refers to group techniques that make data mining without disclosing any kind of private information about the individuals possible.
 This would include data alterations and manipulations, so that no identification of an individual could be possible, although the data analysis still proves beneficial for the organization.
-The purpose of this analysis is to obfuscate the sensitive parts of the data, such as names, addresses, or medical records, while conducting the analysis [2].
+It aims to obfuscate the sensitive parts of the data such as names, addresses, or medical records while conducting the analysis[2].